firebolt-db/godocs/docs/sql_reference/commands/access-control/drop-login.md

 DROP LOGIN [ IF EXISTS ] <login_name>;
 ```
 {: .note}
 If the login is linked to a user, it can not be dropped.
-In order to drop a login linked to a user, the link must be reset `alter user foo set login="new-login@acme.com"|DEFAULT` or drop the user
+In order to drop a login linked to a user, the link must be reset `alter user foo set login="new-login@acme.com"|DEFAULT` or the user dropped.

 ## Parameters
 {: .no_toc}